 Kenneth B. Orr, 1979-1997

-Other milestones during President Orr’s leadership were the establishment of the Quattlebaum Honor Scholarship program, PC’s first recognition in U.S. News & World Report magazine, the establishment of the Russell Program to examine influence of media on American society, the Knight Foundation grant program in applied ethics, and PC joining the ranks of the finest liberal arts colleges in the nation as a Carnegie Foundation Baccalaureate I institution.
+Other milestones during President Orr’s leadership were the establishment of the Quattlebaum Honor Scholarship program, PC’s first recognition in U.S. News & World Report magazine, establishment of the Russell Program to examine the influence of media on American society, the Knight Foundation grant program in applied ethics, and PC’s classification as a Carnegie Foundation Baccalaureate I institution, joining the ranks of the finest liberal arts colleges in the nation.

 Dr. Orr retired in 1997, leaving behind a strong and vital college.
 In May of 1997, he was presented with the Order of the Palmetto by the state of South Carolina.
 He now lives in North Carolina.

-Dr. Thomas Joseph Reeves ’57, served as interim college president during the fall semester of 1997.
+Dr. Thomas Joseph Reeves, PC Class of 1957, served as interim president during the fall semester of 1997.
 He is the President Emeritus of Hastings College in Hastings, Nebraska, a member of the Association of Presbyterian Colleges and Universities.
 Dr. Reeves lives in South Carolina.